lyft/flinkk8soperator/docs/local_dev.md

 $ KUBERNETES_CONFIG="$HOME/.kube/config" go run ./cmd/flinkk8soperator/main.go  --config=local_config.yaml
 ```

-(you may need to accept a firewall prompt)
+(you may need to accept a firewall prompt and `brew install dep` if you don't have it installed)

 #### Option 2: run inside the kubernetes cluster